RubberDuckCollector/OCR-programming-challenges/README.md

 The unit converter wasn't too hard.
 I just had to make sure to keep my code reasonably modular by pre-defining functions that return the converted units so I could call them when the user is prompted for an input.
 * No chat-GPT used

+### 8 - Arithmetic Test

+This was pretty easy.
+I wrote repetitive code but it doesn't really matter for me.
+I did extension 1 but not extension 2 because extension 2 was too hard for me.
+* No Chat-GPT used